COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

-For the great majority of people, the major factor that increases a person's risk for colorectal cancer (CRC) is increasing age.
+For most people, the major factor that increases a person's risk for colorectal cancer (CRC) is advancing age.
 Risk increases dramatically after age 50 years; 90% of all CRCs are diagnosed after this age.
 Incidence and mortality rates are higher in African American individuals compared with other races; however, a meta-analysis found no evidence that African American individuals have higher rates of precancerous lesions.[1,2] The history of CRC in a first-degree relative, especially if before the age of 55 years, roughly doubles the risk.
 A personal history of CRC, high-risk adenomas, or ovarian cancer also increases the risk.
 Other risk factors are weaker than age and family history.
 People with an inflammatory bowel disease, such as ulcerative colitis or Crohn disease, have a much higher risk of CRC starting about 8 years after disease onset and are recommended to have frequent colonoscopic surveillance.
 A small percentage (<5%) of CRCs occur in people with a genetic predisposition, including familial adenomatous polyposis and hereditary nonpolyposis coli.

 Note: Separate PDQ summaries on Colorectal Cancer Screening; Colon Cancer Treatment; and Rectal Cancer Treatment are also available.